-Due to the overwhelming number of national and international regulations, It is necessary for legal staff to have an active role in the creation of social media policies, digital privacy policies, and even in public-facing content creation to a certain extent.
+Due to the overwhelming number of national and international regulations, it is necessary for legal staff to have an active role in the creation of social media policies, digital privacy policies, and in public-facing content creation.
 This means legal staff may need to be partially embedded in the marketing, public relations, and technology departments, which may require hiring legal staff with experience in these specific areas.
 Solutions such as DiliTrust Governance can help by allowing legal staff to create, review and keep an audit trail of organization digital and social media policies.

 Social media, as a public-facing service and a technology medium, holds very specific risks according to Osler, including:

 - Influencer advertising; failure to disclose on the part of the influencer may lead to liability on the part of the corporation

 - Use of names, likenesses, and digital properties; an employee may use a photo in a social media update that they aren’t licensed to use, opening the firm up to legal action

 - Disclosure of personal information; improper data collection methods and bad data security can create risks under national, provincial and global data privacy regulations